postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-dynamic-code.md

   * <xref:Metalama.Framework.Aspects.meta.This?text=meta.This>, equivalent to the `this` keyword, allows to call arbitrary _instance_ members of the target type.
   * <xref:Metalama.Framework.Aspects.meta.Base?text=meta.Base>, equivalent to the `base` keyword, allows to call arbitrary _instance_ members of the _base_ of the target type.
   * <xref:Metalama.Framework.Aspects.meta.ThisType?text=meta.ThisType> allows to call arbitrary _static_ members of the target type.
-  * <xref:Metalama.Framework.Aspects.meta.BaseType?text=meta.BaseType>, equivalent to the `base` keyword, allows to call arbitrary _static_ members of the _base_ of the target type.
+  * <xref:Metalama.Framework.Aspects.meta.BaseType?text=meta.BaseType>, allows to call arbitrary _static_ members of the _base_ of the target type.
 * <xref:Metalama.Framework.Code.IExpression.Value?text=IExpression.Value> allows to get or set the value, in run time code, of a compile-time expression.
 It is implemented for instance by:
   * `meta.Target.Field.Value`, `meta.Target.Property.Value` or `meta.Target.FieldOrProperty.Value` allow to get or set the value of the target field or property.
   * `meta.Target.Parameter.Value` allows to get or set the value of the target parameter.